 Do You Trust Your Doctor?

-A year after her husband died in a train incident Kate (Amy Jo Johnson) and her son return to Ridgewood where she grew up to live with her sister Jess (Carol Alt) and start afresh.
-Her return comes to the attention of two men; fireman Tom (Paul Popowich), her former boyfriend who is still sweet on her, and Dr. Mark Lucas (David Haydn-Jones) who also takes a shine to Kate offering her a job as his new assistant in his surgery.
+A year after her husband died in a train incident, Kate (Amy Jo Johnson - Hard Ground) and her son return to Ridgewood, where she grew up, to live with her sister Jess (Carol Alt) and start afresh.
+Her return comes to the attention of two men; fireman Tom (Paul Popowich - My Daughter Must Live), her former boyfriend who is still sweet on her, and Dr. Mark Lucas (David Haydn-Jones - A Bramble House Christmas) who also takes a shine to Kate offering her a job as his new assistant in his surgery.
 But what Kate doesn't know is that Dr. Lucas has a sinister secret as he enjoys playing God by killing his elderly patients.
 That is until a local warns her that he is evil and Kate becomes suspicious which puts her in danger.

-What this all boils down to is that "Fatal Trust" is a watchable TV movie but it is one which is very ordinary with everything telegraphed that it doesn't deliver anything you won't have seen before.
+What this all boils down to is that "Fatal Trust" is a watchable TV movie but it is one which is very ordinary with everything telegraphed and fails to deliver anything you won't have seen before.